Kelzor/Introductory-ancient-DNA-practical/aDNA Data Analysis I/aDNA_Data_Analysis_I.md

 | UF703 | [UF703.html](https://kelzor.github.io/Introductory-ancient-DNA-practical/aDNA%20Data%20Analysis%20I/4.qualimap_outputs/UF703/qualimapReport.html)  | [UF703.txt](https://github.com/Kelzor/Introductory-ancient-DNA-practical/blob/main/aDNA%20Data%20Analysis%20I/4.qualimap_outputs/UF703.txt) |
 | UF801 | [UF801.html](https://kelzor.github.io/Introductory-ancient-DNA-practical/aDNA%20Data%20Analysis%20I/4.qualimap_outputs/UF801/qualimapReport.html)  | [UF801.txt](https://github.com/Kelzor/Introductory-ancient-DNA-practical/blob/main/aDNA%20Data%20Analysis%20I/4.qualimap_outputs/UF801.txt) |

-Open the `.pdf` and `.txt` reports for your samples.
+Open the `.html` and `.txt` reports for your samples.

 Fill in the following columns in the mapping report:

-`Q25 mapped reads after duplicate removal`
+`Post-DeDup Mapped Reads`

-`Avg length of mapped Q25 reads`
+`Mean length of mapped reads`

-`Mean Cov`
+`Mean Coverage`

-`SD Cov`

 ### Tasks:

 - Choose one of the figures from the Qualimap .pdf report.
 Explain what this figure/calculation is conveying about your mapped reads.
 If you are not sure how to interpret the figure, use the [Qualimap manual](http://qualimap.conesalab.org/doc_html/index.html).
 This is a very dense manual, and a lot of it is not relevant.
-Looking up obscure details about tool reporting (or asking ChatGPT - how do you think I learned how to format this practical) is 50% of bioinformatics, so it's worth practicing!
-But feel free to ask me for help.
+Looking up obscure details about tool reporting (or asking ChatGPT, which is how I learned to format this practical in markdown) is 50% of bioinformatics, so it's worth practicing!
+But feel free to ask for help with interpretation.
+You're learning a lot of material very quickly!
+Well done you.

-- Now that you have read through the Qualimap `.pdf` reports, open the `.txt` files.
-Much but not all of the information from the `.pdf` output is reported here as well. `.txt. file outputs aer useful because you can write code that will loop through them them and pull out the information you need.
+- Now that you have read through the Qualimap `.html` reports, open the `.txt` files.
+Much but not all of the information from the `.html` output is reported here as well. `.txt. file outputs are useful because you can write code that will loop through them and pull out the information you need.
 Most geneticists automate their mapping reports instead of filling it in manually like you're doing.
-But that's how we learn!!!!
+But doing it the hard way is how we learn what everything means!!!!

-Fill in the next twp columns in the mapping report using the `.txt` files:
+Fill in the next two columns in the mapping report using the `.txt` files:

-`% ref covered at >=1x`
+`%ref covered at >=1x`

-`% ref covered at >=5x`
+`%ref covered at >=5x`

-Some of the metrics you need to assess your data are not generated by a tool, so you need to generate them yourself. **Cluster factor**, also known as **library complexity**, is informative about the number of unique fragments in your library.
-It tells you on average how many times a read was sequenced.
+**Cluster factor**, also known as **library complexity**, is informative about the number of unique fragments in your library.
+It tells you how many duplicates in the library exist for each unique read.

-For example, cluster values over 2 indicate that on average, every fragment has been sequenced twice, so the library is probably exhausted of DNA from this organism.
-Depending on how deeply you sequence and if you’ve done targeted enrichment, cluster factors can be huge, anywhere from 20 to 30.
+A cluster factor close to one indicates a highly complex library and could be sequenced further.
+Cluster values over 2 indicate that on average, every mapped read has been sequenced twice, so the library is probably exhausted of DNA from this organism.

-- Calculate `cluster factor` (library complexity) for each sample using the formula in the mapping report header and the values in the columns you’ve already filled.
+The `ClusterFactor` column for your samples is already complete.
+The metric is calucated by DeDup, one of the tools in the processing pipeline.
+Based on these values, do you think you would get more data by sequencing the library deeper?

 Endogenous DNA frequency can be used in tandem with cluster factor to decide whether to sequence your library more deeply or determine how efficient your capture enrichment was.

-- Calculate `endogenous DNA frequency` (of mtDNA in this case) for each sample using the formula provided in the mapping report header and the values in the columns you’ve already filled out.
+- Calculate `Endogenous DNA (%)` (of mtDNA in this case) for each sample by dividing `Nr.
+Mapped Reads Passed Post-Filter` by `Nr.
+Reads into Mapping`.

 ## Part 5: MapDamage plots